Human rights and encryption: United States

 Constitutional considerations and human rights play a role of significance in the USA debate about the legal treatment of encryption methods.
 Restrictions on distribution of cryptographic protocols, and the publication of cryptographic methods are considered an interference with the First Amendment, the USA constitutional safeguard protecting freedom of expression.
 The USA has particularly active and strongly developed civil society actors involved in cryptographic policy and practice.

 The United States of America is a primary site for cryptology research and engineering, development and implementation of cryptographic service innovations.
 There is an active community of Non-Governmental Organizations engaged in the national and international debate on encryption policy.
-The predominant interferences with strong encryption that take place or are being considered take place in the field of national security, law enforcement and Foreign Affairs.
+The predominant interference's with strong encryption that take place or are being considered take place in the field of national security, law enforcement and Foreign Affairs.
 In this area and in answering the contentious question of whether and how lawful access to specific communications could be ensured, the US Government has internationally explained its policy as one aiming to ensure that 'responsibly deployed encryption' helps to "secure many aspects of our daily lives, including our private communications and commerce", but also "to ensure that malicious actors can be held to account without weakening our commitment to strong encryption".